SocietyForArtisticResearch/rc-pandoc-help/01-04-Media-Repository.md

 Text is a media type in the media repository.

 You can also create snippets of text by using the "__create text__" button.
-You can select between three different type:
+You can select between three different types:

 * Plain text
 * HTML